 THEREFORE, the state legislature enacts the following changes to state election law concerning Senatorial elections:

-The winner of a Senatorial election shall be determined by the candidate who wins a majority of districts within the state.
+The winner of a Senatorial election shall be determined by the candidate who wins a majority of counties within the state.

 This law shall take effect immediately upon its passage.